www-splitcells-net/net.splitcells.network/README.md

 ## Service Tasks And Projects
 Tasks that are being worked cyclically, and probably will never be finished.
-* Add or improve features.
+* Improve, add or remove features.
 * Foster cooperation and symbiosis.
   * Migrate inactive tickets into source code repository, so that they each one acts as trigger at one fitting position.